thomassuedbroecker/ce-cns-problem/documentation/inspect-the-project.md

 Here you see the routes for the `wep-api` microservice to setup the connections **internal** `articels` microservice and the external `Keycloak` application.

 ![](images/cns-ce-inspect-project-05.png)

+---

+ > Congratulations, you have successfully completed this hands-on lab ` Inspect the Code Engine project` section of the workshop.
+Awesome :star: